Druplyme/druplyme-search/README.md

 # Microservice responsible for proxying requests to Solr

-> Part of the Druply.me project
+> This service is a part of the Druply.me project.
+It is a tiny API in front of the Solr.

 =============